hkglue/sas/intl.en-US/User Guide/Baseline check/Server baseline check.md

 ## Function description {#section_gxf_n4k_zdb .section}

 After you enable the server baseline check, TDS automatically detects risks related to systems, accounts, databases, passwords, and compliance configurations of your servers, and provides resolutions.
-For more information about the checked items, see [Details of the instance baseline check](#section_e1p_s4k_zdb).
+For more information about the check items, see [Details of the server baseline check](#section_e1p_s4k_zdb).

-By default, TDS automatically performs the instance baseline check once between 00:00 and 06:00 each day.
-You can add and maintain a check policy that specifies the checked items, target instances, check cycle, and trigger time.
+By default, TDS automatically performs the server baseline check once between 00:00 and 06:00 each day.
+You can add and maintain a scan policy that specifies the check items, target instances, check cycle, and trigger time.

 **Note:** For some checked items, such as detecting weak passwords in MySQL and SQL Server services, TDS may use certain instance resources for logon attempts, and generate some logon failure records.
 Therefore, these checked items are disabled by default.
-If you require these items, confirm the preceding risks, customize the server baseline check policy, and then check these items.
+If you require these items, confirm the preceding risks, customize the server baseline scan policy, and then check these items.

-You can configure a whitelist for the instance baseline check.
-The TDS skips items that are included in the whitelist.
+You can configure a whitelist for the server baseline check.
+TDS skips items that are included in the whitelist.
 You can also add notes to the items in the whitelist to facilitate tracking.

 ## Add a scan policy {#section_hxf_n4k_zdb .section}

 When you enable the server baseline check, the default policy is used.
-You cannot change the checked items and checking cycle of the default policy.
+You cannot change the check items and check cycle of the default policy.

 Follow these steps to create a scan policy: